Having all documents organized beforehand speeds up approval and helps you avoid delays during the application process.

 If you're using your personal loan for debt consolidation, you'll need to provide detailed information about your existing debts:

 "Start with the basics: pay stubs, ID, or any other income verification documents.
-But for debt consolidation, it helps to go a step further.
+However, for debt consolidation, it's best to take it a step further.
 Gather statements from each of the credit cards or loans you want to pay off, so the lender can clearly see what you're consolidating.

 That context not only speeds up the process but also helps the lender tailor the loan to your needs," advises Crawford.